-With a strong sense of responsibility towards society, D-Marin is applying and implementing the latest Guidelines and Protocols of the Authorities for the safety of employees, customers, and visitors by following and applying.
-In this context, we announce all the necessary measures implemented in Greek D-Marin marinas until April 19th, 2021.
+With a strong sense of responsibility towards society, D-Marin is applying and implementing the latest Guidelines and Protocols of the Authorities for the safety of employees, customers and visitors.
+In this context, we announce all the necessary measures implemented in Greek D-Marin marinas until May 14th, 2021.

 - Any emergency regarding mechanical failure and any damage that will affect the navigation safety and protection of the marine environment

 - Movements within ports and test sailing, according to orders and guidelines of Port Authorities